 - There is no free lunch.
 Over the long-term, you always get what you pay for.
 Cheap food is very expensive once you add up the true costs — like the taxes you pay to subsidize Big Food companies, health consequences like obesity or diabetes, the devastating harm to our environment, and the inhumane treatment of animals raised within the industrialized food system.

 Interested in learning more?
-Then come aboard and subscribe to get weekly updates with recipes, tips, and unparalleled access to the behind the scenes truth about what’s really in your food.
+Then come aboard and subscribe to get weekly updates with recipes, tips, and unparalleled access to behind-the-scene truth about what’s really in your food.
 And to learn more about my website please check out my Start Here page.
 Or if you’d like to read more about my personal story, why I cut out processed food, and my food values, check out the My Story page.
-Finally if you’d like to discover what kind of online community we’re creating, check out Our Vision and Our Values pages.
+Finally, if you’d like to discover what kind of online community we’re creating, check out Our Vision and Our Values pages.
 Thanks!